Vicarage: The Design Practice By Uber

 The Study with fumed oak wooden panelling

-The study has a more natural and enclosed feel to it with the use of fumed oak paneling and joinery.
+The study has a more natural and enclosed feel to it with the use of fumed oak panelling and joinery.
 There is a use of soft and light coloured upholstery and carpeting in the room, which compliments the wood beautifully.
-There is a channeling towards nature in the room with your eyes being drawn to the outside world.
+There is a channelling towards nature in the room with your eyes being drawn to the outside world.
 A favourite item of mine is the tree detailing on the curtains and blinds.
 It creates a relationship between the materials in the room and that of the outside world, no matter what time of day or season.

 Kitchen with adjoining bar and breakfast dining areas

-The kitchen extends the look and feel out from the study by using fumed oak paneling on one of the cupboards, acting as a focal point to the room.
+The kitchen extends the look and feel from the study by using fumed oak panelling on one of the cupboards, acting as a focal point to the room.
 The colour from this has then been accentuated throughout the worktops and wall detailing next to the ovens.
 Colour has been injected into the room with the use of purple accessories such as the candle and flower arrangement that could easily be changed throughout the year to create different atmospheres and adjust to the seasons.
 This area has essentially been divided into three separate sections.
-To one side of the room there is a central bar with Champagne storage within both of the sidewalls.
+To one side of the room, there is a central bar with Champagne storage within both of the sidewalls.
 The storage with its glass frontage has been framed as if it was a painting hanging on the wall.
 This again will change as the contents are used and replaced creating a constantly evolving piece of art.
-The final area, the kitchen dining space, makes full use of the large skylight and floor to celling windows.
+The final area, the kitchen dining space, makes full use of the large skylight and floor to ceiling windows.
 Flooded with natural light, this dining space is perfect for those early morning breakfasts, creating a beautiful connection and view to the garden linking with the kitchen.

 The Swimming Pool, Gym and Spa areas

 My final room of selection at the Vicarage is not so much a room, but more of an experience.
 Every dream home contains a swimming pool, spa and gym but this property exceeds the expectations.
 Walking down a staircase from the kitchen takes you into a different world.
 Centred around a long rectangular swimming pool with five cascading waterfalls and circular Jacuzzi, is a gym, spa, sauna and steam room.
 One wall of the gym is fully glazed to take advantage of the magnificent views of the pool and surrounding area.
-It divides the room yet maintains a close relationship with the spa which I feel is integral for this design.
+It divides the room yet maintains a close relationship with the spa which I feel is integral to this design.
 A striking feature to the pool is the chandelier suspended in centre place above the Jacuzzi.
 I feel that this style of lighting is not usually associated with an area such as a swimming pool but it shows that the designers are not afraid to experiment with materials to create unique settings with breathtaking results.

 Champagne tasting room, including DK home hand woven rain ceiling lights

 The designs of the Vicarage have been daring but show that interior design can still be fresh, surprising and exciting.
 The property was expanded by a huge 150% during these renovations and it must be reminded that this work has been completed on a grade II listed vicarage.
-This is an enormous challenge in itself but The Design Practice by Uber have managed to create a building with an interior that is modern, highly luxurious and fresh, yet have still managed to maintain it’s Georgian heritage and feel throughout.
+This is an enormous challenge in itself but The Design Practice by Uber have managed to create a building with an interior that is modern, highly luxurious and fresh, yet have still managed to maintain its Georgian heritage and feel throughout.
 The designers have managed to create something so unique with this project that it fits in a genre all to itself.

-I would strongly recommend viewing The Design Practice website for further information and imagery on this design and to see the portfolio from this award winning company.
+I would strongly recommend viewing The Design Practice website for further information and imagery on this design and to see the portfolio from this award-winning company.
 To get inspiration and purchase similar items featured in these designs, please visit the Uber Interiors website for brilliant contemporary statement pieces.